 A word of warning though - make sure you optimize your tax position by the end of the financial year in your country.
 You can learn more in our country tax guides about when the EOFY is in your country- but for many investors, it’s soon.
 For example, Australian investors only have until the 30th of June to optimize their tax position.

-The IRS has released guidance clarifying its stance on for taxpayers with crypto assets worth less than $0.01 - and if you're one of the unfortunate investors left with worthless UST tokens, it's not good news.
-The IRS says there can be no deduction for losses on holdings which have dropped to less than one cent.
+The IRS has released guidance clarifying its stance on taxpayers with crypto assets worth less than $0.01 - and if you're one of the unfortunate investors left with worthless UST tokens, it's not good news.
+The IRS says there can be no deduction for losses on holdings that have dropped to less than one cent.
 Even if the asset appears "worthless or abandoned", it has not been sold and therefore there is no disposal and no loss.